ahmed2-salah/TaskManager_GUI/README.md

 1. Wrtie your Task and set deadline ,category and priority
 2. press AddTask.

 The Task will moved to the view window

 ![Screenshot (805)](https://github.com/ahmed2-salah/TaskManager_GUI/assets/90197922/c87abdeb-324a-40da-9ecc-67a07fd36f37)

+3. press save to move the Tasks to tasksFile.txt to be restored later.